This video shows you the steps for setting up the integration between SimplePay and Xero.

 Disconnecting Xero Entity from SimplePay

-To disconnect your Xero entity from SimplePay, please do the following:
+To disconnect your Xero entity from SimplePay, visit Xero and do the following: